-SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.

-WASHINGTON, D.C.
 20549

+FORM 10-Q

+(Mark One)
-FORM 10-Q (Mark ⊠ One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2008 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 1-7183 TEJON RANCH CO.
-(Exact name of Registrant as specified in its charter) Delaware 77-0196136 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) P.O.
-Box 1000, Lebec, California 93243 (Address of principal executive offices) Registrant's telephone number, including area code: (661) 248-3000 during ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 he preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing nents for the past 90 days.
-Yes 🗵 No 🗆 ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Se nitions of "large accelerated filer", "accelerated filer" and smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large ccelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2008 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\ to \\\ Commission File Number: 1-7183\\\\ TEJON RANCH CO.
+(Exact name of Registrant as specified in its charter) Delaware 77-0196136 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) P.O.
+Box 1000, Lebec, California 93243 (Address of principal executive offices) Registrant's telephone number, including area code: (661) 248-3000 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\ \square$ Yes $\ \boxtimes$ No The number of the Company's outstanding shares of Common Stock on August 8, 2008 was 16,962,706.